bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 - psk_identity: The identity of a PSK previously agreed upon by the load balancer and the backend.
 Including the PSK identity allows for updating the PSK without disruption.
 - nonce: Non-repeating initializer for the AEAD.
 This prevents an attacker from observing whether the same ClientHello is marked with different metadata over time.
-- encrypted_proxy_data: AEAD-Encrypt(key, nonce, additional_data=ClientHello, plaintext=ProxyData).
+- encrypted_proxy_data: AEAD-Encrypt(key, nonce, additional_data, plaintext=ProxyData).
 The key and AEAD function are agreed out of band and associated with psk_identity.
+The additional_data is context-dependent.

-When the load balancer receives a ClientHello, it serializes any relevant metadata into an upstream ProxyData, then encrypts it with the ClientHello as additional data to produce the EncryptedProxyData.
-The backend's reply is a downstream ProxyData struct, also transmitted as an EncryptedProxyData using the ClientHello as additional data.
+When the load balancer receives a ClientHello, it serializes any relevant metadata into an upstream ProxyData, then encrypts it with the ClientHello as additional_data to produce the EncryptedProxyData.
+The backend's reply is a downstream ProxyData struct, also transmitted as an EncryptedProxyData, using the upstream EncryptedProxyData as additional data.
 Recipients in each case MUST verify that ProxyData.direction has the expected value, and discard the connection if it does not.

 The downstream ProxyData SHOULD NOT contain any ProxyExtensionType values that were not present in the upstream ProxyData.